WyriHaximus/blog.wyrihaximus.net/source/_posts/2016-10-19-running-php-unit-tests-on-windows-using-appveyor-and-chocolatey.markdown

 # AppVeyor, Travis for Windows but with a twist

 At first glance [`Travis`](https://travis-ci.org/) and [`AppVeyor`](https://www.appveyor.com/) look a like, ignoring the looks, they both lets you run builds to test or do others thing, and both are controlled by a YAML file.
 But [`AppVeyor`](https://www.appveyor.com/) has a few gotches you need to be aware of.
-First of all you create more then one build setup, so be sure to double check if you haven't already create a build for a project.
+First of all you can create more then one build setup, so be sure to double check if you haven't already create a build for a project.

 # Setting up the configuration file

 ## The basics

-[`AppVeyor`](https://www.appveyor.com/) needs to know a few basics such as the platform we want to run on, since 64bits is widely used these days I'm configuring my builds to only test on `x64`, but if you want/need to test on 32bits systems you can add `x86` as well.
+[`AppVeyor`](https://www.appveyor.com/) needs to know a few basics such as the platform we want to run on, since 64bits is widely used these days I'm configuring my builds to only test on `x64`, but if you want/need to test on 32bits systems you can add `x86` to the list.
 We're also giving it a generic clone folder.
 Initially I had a different folder for each project but that turns messy when copying the config between repositories.

 ```YAML
 build: false